Michael Jacquet

-Michael Jacquet III (born January 29, 1997) is an American football cornerback for the Los Angeles Chargers of the National Football League (NFL).
+Michael Jacquet III (born January 29, 1997) is an American professional football cornerback.
 He was signed by the Philadelphia Eagles as an undrafted free agent in 2020 following his college football career with the Louisiana Ragin' Cajuns.

 Professional career

 Philadelphia Eagles

-Jacquet signed with the Philadelphia Eagles as an undrafted free agent following the 2020 NFL Draft on April 26, 2020.
+Jacquet signed with the Philadelphia Eagles as an undrafted free agent following the 2020 NFL draft on April 26, 2020.
 He was waived during final roster cuts on September 4, 2020, and was signed to the practice squad on September 29.
 He was elevated to the active roster on October 31 and November 14 for the team's weeks 8 and 10 games against the Dallas Cowboys and New York Giants, and reverted to the practice squad after each game.
 He made his NFL debut in the Cowboys game.
 He was signed to the active roster on November 17, 2020.

 In Week 15 against the Arizona Cardinals, Jacquet forced a fumble on wide receiver DeAndre Hopkins that was recovered by the Eagles and later recorded his first career sack on Kyler Murray during the 33–26 loss.

 On August 31, 2021, Jacquet was waived by the Eagles and re-signed to the practice squad the next day.
 He was released from the practice squad on October 26.